 Massachusetts Domestic Assault and Battery Court Process

-Any charge of domestic assault and battery is taken seriously by the district attorney and you should hire an experienced Massachusetts domestic assault and battery attorney to represent you and to protect your rights.
+The district attorney takes all charges of domestic assault and battery seriously so it is important you hire an experienced Massachusetts domestic assault and battery attorney to represent you and to protect your rights.
 Call Attorney DelSignore immediately at 508-455-4755 or 781-686-5924 to set up a free office appointment.

 Others found the following web pages helpful for further information: